filecoin-project/specs/src/intro/system/why_systems.md

 For example, the Blockchain System is required for synchronizing the chain, participating in secure consensus, storage mining, and chain validation.
 Many Filecoin Nodes do not need the chain and can perform their work by just fetching content from the latest StateTree, from a node they trust.
-Of course, such nodes

 Note: Filecoin does not use the "full node" or "light client" terminology, in wide use in Bitcoin and other blockchain networks.
 In filecoin, these terms are not well defined.
 It is best to define nodes in terms of their capabilities,